ammaraskar/ammaraskar.github.io/_posts/2019-05-04-iclicker-reverse-engineering.md

 This was my first real project reverse engineering a large real-world project, especially so in the embedded space.
-Compared to reverse engineering x86 a bigger chunk of time was spent reading datasheets for the hardware components, especially the ATMEL processor.
+Compared to reverse engineering x86 a bigger chunk of time was spent reading datasheets for the hardware components, especially the Atmel processor.
 The lack of strings, system calls etc also make it a lot harder to orient yourself and find your way around the code.

 I've posted my IDA database and a text dump of the firmware on [Github](https://github.com/ammaraskar/iClicker-base-reversing).